wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 Logging into the UI
 ^^^^^^^^^^^^^^^^^^^^^^

 1. Access the API interface at <protocol>://<host>:<port>/ui.
-The default path is https://localhost:55000/ui.
+The default path is ``https://localhost:55000/ui``.
 2. Click on the green *Authorize* button.
-3. Enter the username and password inside the section *basicAuth  (http, Basic)* and click *Authorize*.
+3. Enter the username and password inside the section *basicAuth  (http, Basic)*.
 By default, the user is ``wazuh`` and the password is ``wazuh``.
-Then close this window.
+4. Click on the green *Authorize* button under the password field and close this window.
-4. Expand the endpoint ``GET /security/user/authenticate`` and click on the *Try it out* button.
+5. Expand the endpoint ``GET /security/user/authenticate`` and click on the *Try it out* button.
-5. Click on the *Execute* button.
+6. Click on the *Execute* button.
 A result like the following will appear.
-Copy the value that appeared in ``<generated_token>``, without the quotes.
+Copy the value that appeared in ``<YOUR_JWT_TOKEN>``, without the quotes.

     .. code-block:: json
         :class: output

         {
-          "token": "<generated_token>"
+          "token": "<YOUR_JWT_TOKEN>"
         }

+7. Click again on the Authorize button.
-6. Reopen the Authorize button, paste the value of the copied token into the *jwt  (http, Bearer)* field and click the Authorize button inside.
+8. Paste the value of the copied token into the *jwt  (http, Bearer)* field.
+9. Click the Authorize button inside.
 After this, you can use any API endpoint allowed for the role to which the user belongs.

 Logging in with cURL
 ^^^^^^^^^^^^^^^^^^^^